yashjakhotiya/BERT-Siamese-Networks-For-Similar-Intent-Question-Identification/2021-10-03-quora-question-pairs.md

 **Future experiments:**

-Experiment 3 was the final set of experiments done for the supervised part of our project for the midpoint report.
+Experiment 3 was the final set of experiments done for the supervised part of our project before the midpoint deadline.
 We also hope to gain insight by clustering similar questions and analyze the reason for their similarity, which may help in downstream tasks such as automatic question tagging, and